The pain of feeling caught in sugar

 It's painful to be caught in a compulsive sugar habit - especially when you feel like you 'should' know better.

-But when you feel stressed, overwhelmed, or in pain, despite your knowledge, your good heart, your sensitivity, and your sincere intentions, you regularly find yourself turning to sugar to self soothe, to self nurture, and to help you feel calm, connected, and content.
+But when you feel stressed, overwhelmed, or in pain, despite your knowledge, your good heart, and your sincere intentions, you regularly find yourself turning to sugar to self soothe, to self nurture, and to help you feel calm, connected, and content.

 Sugar may feel like your secret shame, a place of stuckness that creeps up over and over again.